-As a Dutch company we are subject to the Dutch Corporate Governance Code, or DCGC.
+As a Dutch company we are subject to the DCGC.
 The DCGC contains both principles and best practice provisions that regulate relations between the management board, the supervisory board and the shareholders (i.e. the general meeting of shareholders).
 The DCGC is based on a "comply or explain" principle.
 Accordingly, companies are required to disclose in their annual reports, filed in the Netherlands, whether they comply with the provisions of the DCGC.
-If they do not comply with those provisions (e.g., because of a conflicting NASDAQ requirement), the company is required to give the reasons for such non-compliance.
+If they do not comply with those provisions (e.g., because of a conflicting NASDAQ requirement), we are required to give the reasons for such noncompliance.

 The DCGC applies to all Dutch companies listed on a government-recognized stock exchange, whether in the Netherlands or elsewhere, including NASDAQ.
 We do not comply with all the best practice provisions of the DCGC.
-See "Description of Share Capital and Articles of Association-Dutch Corporate Governance."
 This may affect your rights as a shareholder and you may not have the same level of protection as a shareholder in a Dutch company that fully complies with the DCGC.